 The ‘Save the Tasmanian Devil’ program was established to investigate the disease through population monitoring, disease diagnostics and wild population management.

-As part of this program, Healesville Sanctuary is one of eighteen zoos taking Tasmanian Devils.
 If the catastrophic decline of this species continues, these captive populations could become an essential source of animals for reintroduction to the wild.

 Zoos Victoria’s key roles in the recovery of the Tasmanian Devil are to:

-- Assist with population monitoring programs
+- Assist with population monitoring programs in the wild

-- Research captive breeding techniques and DFTD
+- Research captive breeding techniques, wild management and DFTD

 - Increase community awareness and support for the Tasmanian Devil.